That age-old question about age. What is the best age to take a child to Walt Disney World?

 It’ll cost you more; it’s going to be more expensive, after the age of ten you’re essentially travelling with an adult in the eyes of Disney.

-They need more space; A lot of the rooms are set up with two double beds.
-If you have older children they might not be comfortable with sharing which means you’d either have to go for a villa, a family room at a resort, or conjoining rooms which again is extra cost.
+They need more space; a lot of the rooms are set up with two double beds.
+If you have older children they might not be comfortable with sharing which means you’d either have to go for a villa, a family room at a resort, or conjoining rooms which again is an extra cost.

 Ultimately, any age is the best age to take a child to Walt Disney World.
-It ultimately comes down to what you as a parent want your child to get out of it.
-Or perhaps what you as their parent wants to get out of it.
+It comes down to what you as a parent want your child to get out of it.
+Or perhaps what you as their parent want to get out of it.
 There really is no right answer or right way to do WDW.
 You know your child and while all these pros and cons will give you things to think about, only you can make the call.

 At the end of the day, haters are going to hate but if you’re happy, your child is happy, just go for it.
 Because no matter what age they are, it’s going to be magical in it’s own way.